nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-05-12-post-event-developer-day-scotland/index.md

 resourceType: blog
 slug: post-event-developer-day-scotland
 aliases:
   - /blog/post-event-developer-day-scotland
 categories:
   - me
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 What a fantastic day...
 Thanks to [Colin Mackay](http://blog.colinmackay.net/) for the fantastic job he did organising this event and I hope that there will be more events like this in Glasgow in the future...